-Recruiting by the cult known as "Setsuri" (also known in English as the Global Association of Culture and Peace, JMS, Providence, or the Bright Smile Movement) has been widely reported in the mass media, and is a growing social problem.
+Recruiting by the cult known as "Setsuri" (also known in English as the Global Association of Culture and Peace, JMS, Providence, or the Bright Smile Movement) has been widely reported in the mass media over the last several years, and is a growing social problem.
 This group has been actively attempting to recruit students from public and private universities around the Kanto and Kansai areas.